ekwoka/freshport/markdown/blog/now-listening.md

 />
 ```

 Here we are selecting the image with `300` width.
 Our display is somewhat small, and the we don't want the teeny tiny thumbnail to be used, nor the way too large one.
 We want one with some room for high density displays.
-Most of the time, this will just be the image at index `1` but just incase a track doesn't have it, we can default to the largest image (at index `0`).
+Most of the time, this will just be the image at index `1` but just in case a track doesn't have it, we can default to the largest image (at index `0`).

 ```tsx
 /** @tsx */